Skip to main content

 For instance, Bisphenol A (BPA), a well-studied EDC, is often used to line food and beverage cans, from which it can migrate into the contents.
 Phthalates, another class of EDCs, are commonly found in soft plastics and scented personal care products.

 The initial step in mitigating their influence involves identifying these primary sources in your daily life.
 This is an act of awareness, a process of understanding the landscape of your personal environment so you can begin to make strategic adjustments.
-Each small change contributes to a larger effect, lightening the load on your body’s detoxification organs and allowing your to function with greater clarity and precision.
+Each small change contributes to a larger effect, lightening the load on your body’s detoxification organs and allowing your endocrine system to function with greater clarity and precision.

 What Are the Most Common Endocrine Disruptors?